microsoft/sqlworkshops/sql2019lab/README.md

 In this course you will learn some of the concepts and how to solve modern data challenges using a hands-on lab approach.

-This course is intended to be taken as a self-paced lab in 1 to 2 hours but can be instructor-led to broaden the discussion or go deeper into specific subjects.
-Supplement slide decks are available for this course in the [slides](https://github.com/microsoft/sqlworkshops/tree/master/sql2019lab/slides) folder.
+This course is intended to be taken as a self-paced lab in 2 to 4 hours but can be instructor-led to broaden the discussion or go deeper into specific subjects.
+A supplement slide deck is available for this course in the [slides](https://github.com/microsoft/sqlworkshops/tree/master/sql2019lab/slides) folder.

 This course is designed for data professionals who have a basic working knowledge of SQL Server and the T-SQL language.

-This **README.MD** file explains how the workshop is structured, what you will learn, and the technologies you will use in this solution.
+This **README.MD** file explains how the lab is structured, what you will learn, and the technologies you will use in this solution.

 <p style="border-bottom: 1px solid lightgrey;"></p>